proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/01_The_Bitcoin_Standard_Workbook.md

 **Why this question matters**: Time preference is the book's central insight.
 Making it personal helps people see how monetary policy shapes individual lives beyond just economics.

 ### 2. The Via Negativa Paradox
 The Bitcoin Standard argues that Bitcoin succeeds because it REMOVES features (flexibility, centralized decision-making, supply expansion) that every conventional economist says good money needs.
-The Nobody•Will•Pay project argues that sustainable renewable energy succeeds by REMOVING subsidies and mandates.
+Sustainable renewable energy succeeds by REMOVING subsidies and mandates.
 Is this pattern—power through constraint, success through removal—applicable to other domains of life?
 Where else do we mistakenly pursue success by adding rather than subtracting?

-**Why this question matters**: This connects the book's core insight to the broader Nobody•Will•Pay philosophy and pushes people to think about Via Negativa as a general principle.
+**Why this question matters**: This connects the book's core insight to the broader Via Negativa philosophy and pushes people to think about Via Negativa as a general principle.

 ### 3. The Moral Dimension of Money
 Ammous argues that sound money makes people more moral, peaceful, and future-oriented, while unsound money encourages lying, cheating, high time preference, and war.
 Do you believe money is really that influential on human character and behavior?
 Or are individuals fully responsible for their choices regardless of monetary incentives?